percevalw/nlstruct/README.md

 # NLStruct

 Natural language struturing library.
-Currently, it implements only a nested NER model, but other algorithms might follow.
+Currently, it implements a nested NER model and a span classification model, but other algorithms might follow.

 If you find this library useful in your research, please consider citing: